Optimization as a Dynamical System: Generative Schedules from Latent ODEs: Results

 \subsection{Computational cost}

-The LODE scheduler incurs two additional costs compared to simple parametric schedules: the initial training of the LODE model, and, at test time, the integration of training dynamics for each member of the latent ensemble.
-The former is negligible given the cost of the hyperparameter search for any moderately large training model.
-As demonstrated in \autoref{sec:lode-details} no hyperparameter tuning for the LODE model is needed to achieve accurate reconstructions. \autoref{tab:runtime_ablation} list the walltime per epoch at test time for the LODE-scheduler with a range of hyperparameter configurations compared to the other schedules and optimization methods, where $\mu$ indicates how many LODE updates are performed per training epoch.
+The LODE scheduler incurs two additional costs compared to parametric schedules: the initial training of the LODE model, and, at test time, the integration of training dynamics for each member of the latent ensemble. \autoref{tab:runtime_ablation} lists the test-time cost per epoch for the LODE-scheduler with a range of hyperparameter configurations compared to the other schedules and optimization methods.
 With default parameters, the LODE schedule is about $25\%$ more expensive than simple parametric schedules, but significantly cheaper than hypergrad optimization and the RL scheduler.
-It is also important to note the inference cost of the LODE does not scale with model size (unlike RL methods), hence for larger more costly models the extra cost of running the LODE-scheduler will become insignificant.
+It is also important to note that the inference cost of the LODE does not increase with model size (unlike RL methods).